-A skilled domestic violence lawyer with over 25 years experience, David Pflaum is known as The Right Defender™ in San Diego.
-He protects the rights of his clients and gets the best possible results for them.
+The skilled domestic violence lawyer with over 25 years experience, David Pflaum is known as the right defender in San Diego because he protects the rights of his clients and gets the right results for them.

 Just because a person was arrested for an accusation of domestic violence does not mean that he or she is guilty.
 The accused has rights and remedies.

 An experienced criminal defense lawyer like Mr. Pflaum makes a difference in the outcome of a domestic violence prosecution.

 HOW THE DOMESTIC VIOLENCE LAWYER REPRESENTS HIS CLIENT